Skip to main content

 Open

-DHS concurred with this recommendation and said in its comment letter it would take steps to address it by July 2024.
+DHS concurred with this recommendation and said in its comment letter it would take steps to address it.
 Specifically, TSA reported plans to use airports' submitted Local Action Plans to identify root causes on a national level.
+In August 2024, TSA reported that it was reviewing airports' local action plans from 2023 and using this information to conduct a root cause analysis.
 While the plans could provide useful information for TSA's root cause analysis, it will not provide the complete information TSA needs to obtain quality results if TSA reimplements its Local Action Planning process and analysis carried out in recent years.
 To fully address our recommendations, TSA's root cause analysis would need to include root causes beyond the control of local airport leadership and better ensure that the local action planning process and subsequent analysis results in underlying root causes rather than problem statements or topics.
-When we confirm what steps DHS has taken in response to this recommendation, we will provide updated information.

 Transportation Security Administration The TSA Administrator should identify and implement actions, as appropriate, to address the root causes of TSO dissatisfaction with TSA support for their work-life balance.
 (Recommendation 5)